 Digital-To-Analog Converters Based on ESS Sabre Chipsets

-Hifimediy is offering a gigantic range of DACs starting from $30 to about $100+, all based on proven ESS Sabre chipsets.
+Hifimediy is offering a gigantic range of DACs starting from 30 Euros to about 100+ Euros, all based on proven ESS Sabre chipsets.
 While the lower priced versions are based on the ESS9023 chipset, the “better” ones already utilize the top ESS9018 (this would be my personal preference).
 As you know, I’m not a huge fan of ultra-cheap DACs because I believe they won’t sound that much better than the laptop outputs themselves – unless of course you need to drive better headphones.
 I think their UAE23HD USB DAC for about 65 Euros is the sweet spot and excellent value.
 Plus it’s also suitable for home use.

 For Toslink devices, I’d check out their “Optical DAC” which has similarly top-notch chipsets but with an optical input instead.
 That’s pretty clever if you don’t need USB and for instance just want to upgrade an ageing CD Player (although the quality gains may be marginal – depending on multiple factors).

 If you’ve got a bit more money to invest and seek a desktop-class DAC, check out their HIFIME UH1 384KHZ USB DAC.
 It’s an interesting device featuring I2S outputs.
 This means you can for instance bypass the internal USB receiver and hook up something “better” such as the Singxer SU-1.
 I2S is not an obscure marketing term but refers to the internal data protocol between DAC chips originally invented by Sony/Philips.

 Class D Amplifiers